Keyboard shortcuts

 Initializers

-Initializers are defined with the keyword init and a following parameter list.
+Initializers are a way to define alternative parameters to create the building plan.
+An Initializer is defined with the keyword init and a following parameter list.
 One may define multiple initializers which must have different parameter lists.

 However, if an initializer is used, all properties from the building plan must be initialized (except those with default values).